jedimatt42/fcmd/README.md

 * MAME & Js99er.net

-The file FCMD.RPK contains both the ROM and auto start GROM of Force Command
+FCMD.RPK : contains both the ROM and auto start GROM of Force Command.

+FCMD-MAME-224.RPK : is just the ROM, for compatibility with MAME older than 225.

 ## Help